 where $\vec{\mathbf{a}}_z = \mathbf{a}_z + \mathbf{s}_z$ is the decision state of the $z$-th attribute that combines attribute embedding $\mathbf{a}_z$ and its decision embeddings $\mathbf{s}_z$, $Z$ is the total number of attributes.
 The proposed model manages to explicitly model the high-order attribute interactions.
 The final prediction is made by combining the visual and rule features (referring to Fig~\ref{fig:compatibility_methods} (b)).
 The experimental results show that this method achieves good accuracy and interpretability.
 Also targeting better interpretability, as well as improving the recommendation accuracy, Song \myet~\cite{song2018neural} propose to distill the matching knowledge from the matching dataset and inject the knowledge into the model to refine the compatibility space learning and achieve improved performance.

-Another promising direction to improve complementary recommendation performance is to jointly learn complementary recommendation models with other relevant tasks and be boosted by additional guidance with other tasks.
+Another promising direction to improve complementary recommendation performance is jointly learning complementary recommendation models with other relevant tasks.
 For example, Dong \myet~\cite{dong2020fashion} propose to join the try-on task with the compatibility modeling, seeking to use the try-on appearance to guide and improve the outfit compatibility evaluation.
-Liu \myet~\cite{liu2020mgcm} employ generative adversarial networks (GANs) to sketch a compatible template as the auxiliary link between fashion items to enhance the item--item compatibility modeling with the modeling between the item and a template.
-Moreover, Lin and his collaborators propose to combine fashion image generation~\cite{lin2019improving} and comment generation~\cite{lin2018explainable} respectively with the compatibility modeling task and prove these generation tasks can enhance the compatibility modeling between items through a joint learning process.
+Liu \myet~\cite{liu2020mgcm} employ generative adversarial networks (GANs) to sketch a compatible template as the auxiliary link between fashion items to enhance the item compatibility modeling with the item-template modeling.
+Moreover, Lin \myet propose to combine fashion image ~\cite{lin2019improving} and comment generation~\cite{lin2018explainable} respectively with the compatibility modeling task and prove these generation tasks can enhance the compatibility modeling through joint learning.

-Studies reviewed above target item-level compatibility, which is absolutely important because it serves as the standard to make complementary recommendations.
-However, in some cases, compatibility with regard to specific aspects of items is also important, which may affect the overall item-level compatibility as well.
-For example, color is one of the most important attributes of fashion items, also a dominant factor affecting compatibility~\cite{plummer2019these,zhang2021clothing}, therefore color compatibility has attracted considerable research interest in literature.
-Wang~\cite{wang2019towards} studies how to use machine learning technologies to automate color compatibility of garments and make color recommendation.
-Polnia \myet~\cite{polania2019learning} and Zhang \myet~\cite{zhang2020learning} also emphasize the importance of color compatibility modeling in fashion recommendation and try to facilitate the outfit recommendation with good color compatibility measures.
-Nevertheless, such detailed compatibility modeling is studied at a limited scale so far~\cite{li2021attribute}, yet can be a potential direction for future work.

-To better sort out the pairwise compatibility modeling research, we summarize representative papers in this area that have been published in recent years in mainstream conferences and journals in Table.~\ref{tab:pairwise_comp}, in which we categorize the method of each paper to different groups that we reviewed in the order previously.
-Moreover, we list specific experimental settings, including input, dataset, and evaluation settings each paper applies to give a more straightforward illustration of the difference and relations of these papers.
-The taxonomy of method, input, dataset, and evaluation is given in Section~\ref{sec:dataset}.
+To better sort out the pairwise compatibility modeling research, we summarize representative papers in this area that have been published in recent years in mainstream conferences and journals in Table~\ref{tab:pairwise_comp} in Appendix, in which we categorize the method of each paper to different groups from the perspectives of input, dataset and evaluation setting.
+Please see Appendix for more information.